dreamybird/techblog/linux/repository/How-to-create-a-custom-package-for-Ubuntu-or-Debian.md

 EOT
 ```

-3.Add into  the folder need files and folders
+3.Add into the folder necessary files and folders
 ```bash
 tree
 .